drand/tlock/README.md

 ### Library Usage

-These example show how to use the API to time lock encrypt and decrypt data.
+These example show how to use the API to timelock encrypt and decrypt data.

-#### Time Lock Encryption
+#### Timelock Encryption

 ```go
 // Open an io.Reader to the data to be encrypted.